kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

       '-', and must start and end with an alphanumeric character.
       The value of this variable cannot be greater than 25 characters.
 It must contain just a name, not a directory path.
-      This value also becomes the name of the directory where your Kubeflow configurations are stored, that is, the Kubeflow application directory.
+      You also use this value as directory name when creating the directory where your Kubeflow  configurations are stored, that is, the Kubeflow application directory.

     * **${KF_DIR}** - The full path to your Kubeflow application directory.

+    * **${CONFIG_URI}** - The GitHub address of the configuration YAML file that you want to use to deploy Kubeflow.
+The URI used in this guide is
+      {{% config-uri-k8s-istio %}}.
+      When you run `kfctl apply` or `kfctl build` (see the next step), kfctl creates a local version of the configuration YAML file which you can further customize if necessary.

 2. Run this command to check that the resources have been deployed correctly in namespace `kubeflow`: